 3. What if I am still not satisfied?

 At any time, you have the right to refer your complaint to either the Local Government Ombudsman or Housing Ombudsman, as applicable.
 The Local Government Ombudsman is an independent person who looks into complaints of maladministration (bad practice) against local authorities.
 This is an independent person who looks into complaints of maladministration (bad practice) against local authorities.
 The Ombudsman will usually want to know if your complaint can be resolved locally, so you should follow the steps in the Complaints Procedure first.
 The Ombudsman can be contacted on:

 Write to: Local Government Ombudsman, PO Box 4771, Coventry CV4 0EH

-A complainant can only approach the Housing Ombudsman direct if more than 8 weeks have passed since stage 3 of TDC’s internal complaints procedure was completed.
+A complainant can only approach the Housing Ombudsman direct if more than 8 weeks have passed since TDC’s internal complaints procedure was completed.
 For further details, please contact TDC’s Customer and Support Manager on 01255 686490.

 The Housing Ombudsman can be contacted on:

 The Local Government Ombudsman has no jurisdiction to deal with social tenant housing complaints.

 A booklet explaining how to refer matters to the Ombudsman is available from Council offices.